m0p4rk/m0p4rk/README.md

 # 💫 About Me:
 🙇 Hello, I'm Mose Park, evolving as a Full-Stack Programmer!

 🔭 I’m currently working on...
 Enhancing my full-stack development skills through various projects.
 I'm broadening my technical knowledge and acquiring diverse skills needed to solve complex problems.
+Currently working on `PressPulse`, a Java-based console application for news management.

 🌱 I’m currently learning...
 Actively learning new frameworks and technologies.
 I am committed to continuous learning to keep up with the latest tech trends and to provide more efficient and innovative solutions.
+Currently focusing on Servlets and JSP for web application development.

 👯 I’m looking to collaborate on...
-Currently collaborating with UAL UI/UX designers.
+Currently collaborating with UI/UX designers.
 This collaboration focuses on developing user-centric and effective applications.
+It's a great opportunity to improve communication skills and prepare for the global workplace.

 🤔 I’m looking for help with...
 Growing as a developer focused on medical advancements based on my veterinary science background.
 I need advice and collaboration from experts in this field.
+Particularly interested in applying AI and big data processing in medical IT.

 💬 Ask me about...
 Programming, latest tech trends, data analysis, medical IT, and more.
 I am happy to share my expertise and experiences in these areas.